Knighton-Dev/sturdy-octo-disco/README.md

+**Note: This is no longer and hasn't been under any active development for a while.
+The repo is archived in case anyone wants to come pick up the pieces.**

 # Azure Pipelines PagerDuty Send Change Event

 An Azure Pipelines Task for sending a Change Event message to the [PagerDuty Change Events API](https://developer.pagerduty.com/api-reference/b3A6Mjc0ODEyMQ-create-a-change-event).